mathisgauthey/odoo-dev-env-WSL/README.md

 > - report/ : contains the printable reports and models based on SQL views.
 Python objects and XML views are included in this directory
 > - tests/ : contains the Python tests

+I'd recommend to add a `odoo-dev-env-WSL/odoo/dev/` folder to store your modules and use the `--addons_path` argument to add it to the Odoo server.
+You can inspire yourself from the `launch.json` file to do so.

 ## Configure Odoo

 to configure Odoo, we get to choose if we prefer to use :